ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115353 Biological Safety Cabinets.md

    1. Installation and maintenance instructions
    1. Parts and accessories list.
    1. Certified test reports for all specified performance tests.
-   1. Samples of hood liner material and work surface (bench top) for NREL testing and approval.
+   1. Samples of hood liner material and work surface (bench top) for Owner testing and approval.
 1. QUALITY ASSURANCE
    1. Use adequate numbers of skilled workman who are thoroughly trained and experienced in the necessary crafts and who are completely familiar with the specified requirements and the methods needed for proper performance of the work of this Section.
    1. Hood manufacturer is responsible for analyzing laboratory layouts and supply and exhaust design parameters with respect to their equipment's ability to perform properly during NSF 49 tests.
    1. If design parameters are not adequate, in the opinion of the manufacturer, he must inform Owner in writing prior to manufacturer of hoods.

-   1. PRODUCTS
+## Products

    1. MANUFACTURERS
    1. Nuaire Model Nu- 407 or approved equal.
    1. COMPONENTS